Matt Wotherspoon: Baltimore Orioles

 The Yankees traded Wotherspoon to the Orioles on July 2, 2017, for international signing bonus money.
 The Orioles assigned him to the Norfolk Tides and he finished the season there.
 In 67 2/3 relief innings between Trenton, Scranton/Wilkes-Barre, and Norfolk, he was 6–2 with a 2.00 ERA and 79 strikeouts.
 He pitched in 39 games for Norfolk in 2018, with 12 games started, and finished the season with a 4.60 ERA.

 2019

 The Orioles promoted Wotherspoon to the major leagues on April 3, 2019.
 He made his debut that afternoon, allowing three earned runs in two innings of relief, and was optioned back to Norfolk after the game.
 On April 6, 2019, Wotherspoon was outrighted off the roster to Triple-A. The Orioles selected his contract on June 22.
 On July 2, he was designated for assignment.
+He cleared waivers and was sent outright to Triple-A on July 6.
 On August 19, Baltimore released Wotherspoon.

 Detroit Tigers

-On August 23, 2019, the Detroit Tigers signed Wotherspoon to a minor league contract and assigned him to Triple-A Toledo Mud Hens.
-Wotherspoon became a minor league free agent on November 7, 2019.
+On August 23, 2019, the Detroit Tigers signed Wotherspoon to a minor league contract and assigned him to the Triple–A Toledo Mud Hens.
+In three appearances for Toledo, he logged a 3.00 ERA with eight strikeouts and one save across six innings pitched.
+Wotherspoon became a minor league free agent on November 4.